Tool Comparison

 Is Customer.io more popular than Iterable?

-Customer.io appears in 1.3% of demand gen job postings vs 1.3% for Iterable.
-They appear at roughly the same frequency.
+Customer.io appears in 1.6% of demand gen job postings vs 2.7% for Iterable.
+No, Iterable is more commonly required.

 Can I use both Customer.io and Iterable?